TinaXing2012/servlet-jsp/notes/Servlet Lifecycle.md

 * How many times are doXXX()() being called?
 As many times as many requests come.
 * Override doXXX()() in our servlets?
 Absolutely 100%.
 Here are the place you implement business logic.

-6. The destory() method is called only once at the end of the life cycle of a servlet.
+6.The destory() method is called only once at the end of the life cycle of a servlet.
  This method gives you a chance to close database connections, halt background threads, and perform other cleanup activities.
  After the destory() method is called, the servlet object is marked for garbage collection.
 ``` java